Who can get an employer-subsidized commuter ticket?

 Also paying with lots of coins slows fare collection and causes delays.
 Drivers accept a maximum of 50 coins per purchase.

 How do I use a single-charge card?

-Buy the single-charge card in advance from a Travel Card service point, R-kiosk or Stockmann, for example.
+Buy the single-charge card in advance from a HSL card service point, R-kiosk or Stockmann, for example.
 The first time you use the ticket, show the card to a card reader when boarding a vehicle or the Metro platform area.
 The ticket is valid from the first time you use it.